Soheil-ab/Orca/README.md

 sudo dpkg -i linux-header*
 sudo reboot
 ```

+### Patching Orca's Kernel: Compile the Kernel source code.

+Another option is to compile your own kernel using the provided patch.
+You can use the instructions provided here to do that: https://github.com/Soheil-ab/C2TCP-IFIP/

+The source code is available in linux folder (https://github.com/Soheil-ab/Orca/blob/master/linux/linux-4-13-1-orca-0521%2Bc2tcp.patch)

 ### Verify the new kernel
 Use the following command to make sure that new kernel is installed: